Percocet Addiction: Effects, Withdrawal & Treatment

 What Is Percocet?

 Percocet is a combination of two pain-relieving drugs: acetaminophen and oxycodone.
-Percocet is available in several strengths, all with 325 mg acetaminophen and with different dosages of oxycodone: 2.5 mg, 5 mg, 7.5 mg, and 10 mg.
+Percocet is available in several strengths, all with 325 mg acetaminophen and with different dosages of oxycodone: 2.5 mg, 5 mg, 7.5 mg, and 10 mg.1

-- The main ingredient in Tylenol.
+- The main active ingredient in Tylenol.

 - Often given to treat pain.